-Our design solutions address the building’s previous shortcomings for contemporary use.
+Our design addressed the building’s previous shortcomings, making it fit for contemporary use.
 The design promotes the flexibility of the auditorium with end-stage, in-the-round and thrust arrangement seating for performance and conference events.

 The dramatic space is capable of hosting flat floor events, promenade performances, interactive installations, experimental and ambisonic music.
 Acoustically and technically, the building is able to accommodate professional productions.

 Outside of the main drum of the auditorium, the towers offer provision of first class teaching and learning facilities and the original Spence-designed public spaces have been restored offering a café, bar and exhibition spaces.

 The revitalised facility is at the centre of practice-based arts programmes on campus and also available to the wider community.
 The building was re-named the Attenborough Centre for the Creative Arts (ACCA) in commemoration of the University’s former Chancellor, the late actor, director and producer, Sir Richard Attenborough.

 For me personally, its renaissance, now in my father's name, means a huge amount and, were he alive today to see it, I know he would feel very proud and extremely honoured.

 Michael Attenborough CBE